-"We shouldn't be surprised.
-Jesus said, "In this world you will have trouble." --that's a promise.
+"We shouldn't be surprised, I continued, "Remember Jesus said, 'In this world you will have trouble.' --that's a promise.

 " We need to remember in times like this that we are eternal creatures if we trust Jesus as Savior.
 We have all eternity ahead of us.
 What we have here, what burns here, what we miss here really matters little.

 "We need to think of this as our first assignment.
 The challenge is how will we respond in it?
+How are we going to act with this situation God has given us.
 That's what's important."

-Their dad mentioned he felt so out of control.
+Their dad said he felt so out of control.